sjoshuam/pop_cluster_map/README.md

 #### to-dos and notes (for draft 2)
-+ Change the KNN to use a precomputed geographic distance matrix
 + Mask Canada and Mexico from map (also clip the overflow on the elbow chart)
 + Fix the cluster level 2 stats format to be to_csv() compatible
 + Conform CSS1 to function-execute format
-+ Add HDI overlays to L2?
-+ Replace life expectancy with HDI
 + Improve education data to match HDI formula

 ## directory layout